 Mission Accomplished on Nov.
 19, 2011

-While on a mission to eliminate a local terrorist cell in Al Anbar Province on June 27, 2006, Army Sergeant First Class Jacque Keeslar was thirty days from the completion of his 12-month tour in Iraq when he was severely injured by an explosion.
+On June 27, 2006, while on a mission to eliminate a local terrorist cell in Al Anbar Province, Army Sergeant First Class Jacque Keeslar was thirty days from the completion of his 12-month tour in Iraq when he was severely injured by an explosion.
 The improvised explosive device (IED) that was detonated directly underneath his Stryker, pinned him in the vehicle’s gun station and pulverized his legs.
 After an initial evacuation by Blackhawk helicopter to an Army field hospital, SFC Keeslar awoke to find himself in Walter Reed Army Medical Center, and learned he had lost both legs.